 A day for artists, audiences and programmers to consider the Welsh language and bilingualism in the context of work that is accessible for disabled people.
 Book your place here.

-12 March 2020: A Little Space at Theatr Brycheiniog, Brecon
+12 March 2020: Whose art is it anyway? at Theatr Brycheiniog, Brecon

-Considering the role of participatory arts practice and its place in the cultural ecology of Wales.
 The day will conclude with a performance of Mind the Gap’s A Little Space in the theatre at 7.30pm.
-Book tickets for A Little Space on their website.
+Book tickets for A Little Space.

 2 April 2020: The Young Ones at Aberystwyth Arts Centre